Skip to content

 Body inspection

-API Shield has the ability to identify body specifications in uploaded schemas and validate the data of incoming API requests.
+API Shield has the ability to identify body specifications contained in uploaded schemas and validate that the data of incoming API requests adheres to them.

 Availability

-Schema Validation is available for all API Shield customers.
+Schema Validation is available for all customers.
+Refer to Plans for more information based on your plan type.